Where to Stay in Hurghada, Egypt

 Old Town (Ad-Dahar)

 Ad-Dahar is the original Hurghada town, predating the resort development.
 It has local restaurants, markets, and a functioning neighbourhood character.
-Budget guesthouses and cheap hotels operate here at EGP 300–500 per night.
+Budget guesthouses and cheap hotels operate here.
 The beach is not within walking distance.
 Most tourist infrastructure — boat trip operators, dive centres, beach clubs — has shifted south.
 Old Town makes sense if you are on a very tight budget or specifically want a local neighbourhood environment.

 Marina and El Mamsha Area